hexparrot/mineos-node/README.md

     supervisorctl update
     supervisorctl start mineos

+To use the webui as a background daemon:

+    nodejs service.js [start|stop|status]

-To start the server in the foreground:
+To start the webui in the foreground:

     nodejs webui.js

-To interact with the server as a background daemon:

-    nodejs service.js [start|stop|status]

-This installs--then runs--the webui in the foreground. service.js is a background daemon, but in the early development and deployments of this new webui, it is likely more valuable to have the errors immediately accessible.

 Developing and Contributing
 ------